Teradek decoders and some apps and software clients require the following network ports for use with the Core management system.

 - 443 (TCP) : Communication with the Core management system.

-- 5111 (TCP) : Communication with a Core-deployed Sputnik server, or a self-hosted Sputnik server using the default port.
+- 5111 (TCP) : Communication with a Core-deployed Sputnik server, or a self-hosted Sputnik server using the default port over TCP.

 - 5200-5299 (TCP) : This port range is used by default to pull down MPEG-TS video streams from a Core-deployed Sputnik server or a self-hosted Sputnik server.
 These ports are also used by apps like the Core app for iOS, or software clients like VLC Media Player or vMix or Wirecast to pull down the stream from a Sputnik server.